Black hole spectroscopy with nonlinear quasi-normal modes: Methodology

 As a result, the full Fisher matrix can be expressed in terms of a 4x4 $\Gamma^{44}$ matrix for the four parameters of the $(440)$ mode only, in addition to a 4x4 mixing matrix $\Gamma^{22x44}$ for the mixing between the $(220)$ and $(440)$ QNM parameters induced by the QQNM.
 In Appendix \ref{app:fisher_dep} we provide the explicit expressions for all the elements of the Fisher components in this scenario. \end{itemize}

 We note that Scenario (a) is the one considered in \cite{Yi:2024elj}, whereas Scenario (b) has not been analyzed before.
 Both cases describe different, complementary analyses.
 On the one hand, Scenario (a) describes a case in which the detection of the $(44Q)$ mode can be used to perform nonlinear spectroscopic tests of GR, by measuring the (220) and (44Q) parameters independently and comparing to the expected predictions in Eqs.\ (\ref{Qamp})-(\ref{Qfreq}).
 On the other hand, Scenario (b) describes a case in which GR is assumed, and hence the $(44Q)$ mode is included to help improve precision on the (220) and (440) parameters.
 This will be useful to perform more accurate consistency tests of GR with the linear modes.
 Nonetheless, if the QQNM and linear QNM relationship were known in a given modified gravity theory, one could also use Scenario (b) to perform ringdown consistency tests on such a modified gravity theory.
-It is also worth pointing out that, of the expressions relating the parameters of $(44Q)$ to those of $(220)$, Eq.\ (\ref{Qfreq}) on frequency is more robust than Eq.\ (\ref{Qamp}) on amplitude.
+It is also worth pointing out that, of the expressions relating the parameters of $(44Q)$ to those of $(220)$, Eq.\ (\ref{Qfreq}) on frequency is more robust than Eq.\ (\ref{Qamp}) on amplitude, in the sense that Eq.\ (\ref{Qfreq}) always holds, while the exact value in Eq.\ (\ref{Qamp}) varies with spin \cite{Khera:2024yrk}, and was obtained assuming the linear QNMs as the only source to the QQNM.
+However, it is known that general linear ringdown solutions can have non-trivial time evolutions in addition to the linear QNMs and those contributions may also affect the amplitude of the QQNM.
 Thus, one could contemplate fixing the frequency relation while relaxing the amplitude one (for instance, by giving the latter a spread).
 We expect the resulting conclusions regarding signal-to-noise would be intermediate between Scenarios (a) and (b).